laroche/tastyworks-pnl/README.md

 Tastyworks PNL
 --------------

-This python script is used to generate data for a German tax income statement from Tastyworks csv-file with trade history.
+This python script is used to generate data for a private German tax income statement from Tastyworks csv-file with trade history.